evrythng/reactor-arianee/arianee_webapp/README.md

 ## Testing locally

-To run the app locally, start by cloning the app:
+To run the app locally, you can do:

 1. `$ git clone https://github.com/evrythng/reactor-arianee.git && cd reactor-arianee/arianee_webapp`
 2. `$ npm install`